EifelMono/SmartDose.Lib/README.md

 ```

 ### Select Id of Identifier (Tray)
-result.Data = long here the Id of Tray
+result.Data = long here the Id of the Tray
 ```csharp
 if (await serviceClient.ModelRead<Tray>()
     .Where(m => m.Identifier == "4711")